 I have written a separate blog post about what items to bring to the Maldives and an important packing guide for your Maldives trip.

-What to wear in the Maldives?
+Maldives 101: What to wear in the Maldives?

 This depends if you are intending to visit local islands.
 In resort islands anything goes and you are welcome to wear whatever you like, including bikinis.
 Most local islands that welcome tourists now have bikini beaches so you can wear a bikini and swimsuit on these beaches on local islands but should cover up when walking around the rest of the island.
 Click to this Maldives blog post for information about what to pack for the Maldives.

 Can unmarried couples visit the Maldives?

 Yes definitely.
 Both resorts and local island guesthouses welcome unmarried couples and this is no problem at all.
-Guesthouses can refuse to accept an unmarried couple where one of the members is Maldivian and I have heard of this happening to friends.
+Guesthouses can refuse to accept an unmarried couple where one of the party is Maldivian and I have heard of this happening to friends.
 However, I have never personally experienced this and all guesthouses and hotels that I recommend I was able to stay at in a mixed nationality couple.

 Is it safe to visit the Maldives?